cosmos-gaminghub/mainnet/parameter.md

 * Validators must avoid double signing.
 Otherwise 5% of bonded token will be slashed
 * `voting period` and `max deposit period` is 2weeks
 * Minimum deposit amount is 1000GAME
-* Inflation rate is 100% in the initial year
+* Inflation rate is 30% in the initial year
-* Inflation rate will be changed to 50%, 25%, 12.5% for every other year
+* Future inflation rate will be followed by the community's decision
-* Minimum inflation rate is 12.5%
 * IBC transfer is disabled at the genesis, it will be enabled through the governance voting

 ## Token Distribution